beeware/beeware/docs/tutorial/topics/camera-access.rst

 Almost every modern computing device has a camera of some sort.
-In this tutorial, we'll write new application that is able to request access to this camera, take a photograph, and then display that photograph in the app. new application that uses your device's camera.
+In this tutorial, we'll write new application that is able to request access to this camera, take a photograph, and then display that photograph in the new application that uses your device's camera.

 .. admonition:: This tutorial won't work on all platforms!